LostArtefacts/TRX/docs/trx/COMMANDS.md

   Gives Lara an item.
 Try `/give guns` to arm her to the teeth, and `/give keys` to get her all important puzzle items.
 Ain't nobody got time for searching!

 - `/secret`
+  `/secret {num}`
   `/secret take`
   `/secret take {num}`
   `/secret give`
   `/secret give {num}`
   Uncovers Lara's secret stash: list discovered secrets, pilfer one or all with `take`, or gift one or all back with `give`.
+A number on its own is a gift.

 - `/kill`
   `/kill all`